Lleyton Hewitt: 2015: Farewell year

 Hewitt began his 2015 season as the defending champion of the Brisbane International.
-In the first round he was defeated in straight sets (3–6, 2–6) by fellow Australian Sam Groth in 58 minutes.
-As a result, he dropped from rank No. 50 to No. 84 and lost his position of No. 1 Australian which he had held for many consecutive months.
+In the first round he lost in straight sets to Sam Groth.
+As a result, he dropped from rank No. 50 to No. 84 and lost his position of No. 1 Australian.
 Hewitt played the first Fast4 short-form tennis exhibition match against Roger Federer but lost in five sets.

 Hewitt then played his 19th consecutive Australian Open appearance which is the fourth longest streak at any Grand Slam.
-In the first round he beat wild card Zhang Ze in 4 sets.
-He then lost in five sets to his second round opponent Benjamin Becker despite winning the first two sets.
+In lost in five sets to his second round opponent Benjamin Becker despite winning the first two sets.

 At a media conference, Hewitt mentioned plans to retire after the 2016 Australian Open to become the captain of the Australian Davis Cup team after Pat Rafter moved on from the position, becoming the seventh man to captain the team.
-"I had thought long and hard and I plan to play the Australian Open next year and then finish," he said.
+"I had thought long and hard and I plan to play the Australian Open next year and then finish", he said.
 "At the moment, [the Davis Cup] is the main focus for us and then I will be looking towards the grass court season and finishing here in Melbourne, which would be special to play 20 Australian Opens".
 It will be Australia's first time in the world group of the Davis Cup in six years.
 Rafter and John Newcombe are the only other two Australian men to have been ranked No. 1 since ranks were established in 1973.

 Hewitt then played the Miami Open and lost in the first round to Thomaz Bellucci in three sets.
 He was then awarded a wildcard to the 2015 U.S. Men's Clay Court Championships where he also lost in the first round to Go Soeda.

 Hewitt skipped the remainder of the clay court season including the 2015 French Open, instead opting to focus on the grass season and Wimbledon.
 He began his grass court season at the 2015 Topshelf Open where he lost to Nicolas Mahut in the first round.
 He also was awarded a wildcard into the men's doubles where he partnered compatriot Matt Reid.
-They upset the fourth seeds Draganja/Kontinen in the first round.